divijg19/Gamemaster/README.md

 See `CHANGELOG.md` for detailed history.

 ---
-_This README reflects the state as of version 0.1.0 (navigation + caching refactors and saga tutorial integration)._
+_This README reflects the state after post-0.1.0 Tavern integration & navigation refinements._